OpenBAS-Platform/docs/docs/usage/dashboards/widgets/widgets.md

 - Temporal: projects your data based on a temporal property
   ![Widget temporal parameters](assets/widget-parameters-temporal.png)

+The values for the time range are: dashboard time range, all time, custom range, last 24 hours, last 7 days, last month, last 3 months, last 6 months and last year.

 !!! note

-    The default value **Dashboard time range** for the time range parameter syncs the time range of the widget with the one of the dashboard.
+    The default value **Dashboard time range** for the time range parameter defines the time range of the dashboard as the one for the widget.